International Baccalaureate: May 2024 examination leaks

 In late April/early May, select IB final exams were leaked to the subreddit r/pirateIB and other platforms.
 To date, there have been documents shared for Mathematics, Physics, Biology, Chemistry, English, Chinese, German, Psychology, Digital Society, Geography, Business Management, Computer Science and Global Politics.
 Some online forums have been expressing student discontent, especially with concerns on unfair advantages in examinations, with claims of miscommunication from the IB.
 A statement from the IBO was published on 4 May, claiming that the organization had discovered a very small number of students engaged in "time zone cheating", further claiming that the cheating was not widespread.
 South China Morning Post rebutted this claim, having discovered over 45,000 downloads of papers.
 Significant numbers of students have raised concerns about grade boundaries being inflated as a result of the leaks.
 One group dedicated to leaking papers has affirmed the concerns, by restricting the release of English Lang.
 Lit. leaks to "protect the grade boundaries".

 Following the examination leaks, the IBO also experienced an alleged security breach in their IT Infrastructure, potentially exposing internal documents and further test papers.
 Upon inspecting data shared online by the unknown threat actor(s), vx-underground, a group dedicated to investigating malware and cybersecurity, confirmed on the morning of 6 May that the breach appeared to be legitimate.
 On 7 May, the IBO confirmed that some of their data from 2018 was breached, including employee names, positions, and emails.
-The organization also stated that no exam material has been compromised.
+The organization also stated that no exam material had been compromised.

+May 2026 examination session in the Middle East

+During the May 2026 examination session, the International Baccalaureate announced support measures for schools and candidates affected by disruption in parts of the Middle East.
+The countries included in this process were: Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, and the United Arab Emirates.
+These included coursework deadline extensions, access arrangements, transfer of registration to another IB World School, deferral of examinations to a later session at no extra cost, or withdrawal with a full refund.
+The IB later stated that examinations were expected to proceed in most cases, but that in exceptional circumstances where written examinations could not be conducted safely, government authorities could apply the Non-Exam Contingency Measure (NECM), under which results would be based on externally assessed coursework and teacher-predicted grades using IB quality assurance processes.
+The measure was described as applying to affected candidates in the region, rather than as a general change to the wider May 2026 Time Zone 2 examination route.